-Although I enjoy painting in both watercolor and oil paint, transparent watercolor is my favorite choice of medium.
-I visualize a work that is often inspired by the natural world around me.
-I go through the steps to create it in my mind before I actually paint.
-As I begin working with watercolor, I am watching the paint as it moves, blends and creates washes, sometimes unpredictably.
+I enjoy painting with Water media paints such as watercolor and goauche .
+I visualize a work that is inspired by my environment and experiences.
+I go through the steps to create a work in my mind before I actually paint.
+As I begin working with water-based, water media paints I am watching the paint as it moves, blends and creates washes, sometimes unpredictably.
 The process is fun and exciting!
-I also enjoy how watercolors can be transparent or opaque and that you can combine them with other mediums like gouache for example.
+I also enjoy how watercolors can be transparent or opaque and that you can combine them with other mediums like gouache.
 As I draw, paint and compose, I break up and divide the picture plane.
 Elements of design, such as line, shape, color and forms, are emphasized for expression.
-My process includes mixing and layering the watercolor pigments, creating values, glazes and transparencies and observing what the watercolors will or will not do.
+My process includes mixing and layering the water media pigments, creating values, glazes and transparencies and observing what the they will or will not do.
 My next step in the painting process is to determine what effects I wish to emphasize in order to bring the painting into harmony.
 I would classify my style simply as contemporary.

 Bucks County Herald, "SFA Holiday Invitational is all about Inclusion,"

 Sharon Sheridan, “Peaceful Art Balances an Eventful Life,”

 Hunterdon Review, “Ken Lockwood Gorge Inspires High Bridge Artist,”